microsoft/FluidFramework/azure/packages/azure-client/README.md

 const azureClient = new AzureClient(clientProps);
 ```

+### Experimental Features

+`AzureClient` supports the ability to instantiate with experimental features enabled.
+These features are experimental in nauture and are **NOT** reccomended to be used in production scenarios.
+To learn more, see [Experimental Features](https://fluidframework.com/docs/build/experimental-features/).

 ## Fluid Containers

 A Container instance is a organizational unit within Fluid.
 Each Container instance has a connection to the defined Fluid Service and contains a collection of collaborative objects.